 If you want less fruit but bigger winter squash or pumpkins, remove any new female flowers and new fruit.

 Continue pruning the tall primocanes of your blackberries (this encourages lateral branches, which is where next years berries will be born).
 Prune them to the height of the support or fence.
 Floricanes can be cut back after berries have been harvested.

 8. Divide your Iris Plants

 If your bearded iris plants have slowed down on flower production or it seems that the plants are really crowded, then it is time to divide them.
-Watch our video, Dividing Perennials
+Watch our video, Dividing Perennials for helpful information.